- Searchlight Newsletter

-Renee serves as vice chair Americas for our global search organization, IIC Partners.
-With offices in countries, IIC Partners is one of the world’s top 10 executive search organizations.
-Additionally, she serves on the advisory board of Rethink Results and the board of directors of the National Association of Corporate Directors (NACD) North Texas Chapter and the Foundation for the Young Women’s Leadership Academy in Fort Worth, which encourages young girls to excel in STEM.
+Renee serves as vice chair Americas for our global search partnership, IIC Partners, one of the world’s top 10 executive search organizations.
+Additionally, she serves on the advisory board of Rethink Results and the boards of directors of the National Association of Corporate Directors (NACD) North Texas Chapter and the Foundation for the Young Women’s Leadership Academy in Fort Worth, which encourages young girls to excel in STEM.
 Renee is a member of Dallas Executive Women’s Roundtable (EWR) and past member of Fort Worth’s Women Steering Business (WSB).
-She has previously served on the boards of the Dallas/Fort Worth chapter of the Society for Information Management (SIM), North Texas Public Broadcasting (NPR Affiliate) and the YWCA of both Fort Worth and Tarrant Counties.
+She has previously served on the boards of the Dallas/Fort Worth chapter of the Society for Information Management (SIM), North Texas Public Broadcasting (NPR Affiliate) and the YWCA of Fort Worth and Tarrant County.

 What motto do you live by?